sunpy/ndcube/docs/ndcube.rst

 plot.
 The ``axis_ranges`` kwarg can be used to set the axes ticklabels.
 See the `~sunpy.visualization.imageanimator.ImageAnimatorWCS` documentation for more detail.
-However, if this is not set, the axis ticklabels are automatically derived as real world coordinates from the WCS obect within the `~ndcube.NDCube`.
+However, if this is not set, the axis ticklabels are automatically derived in real world coordinates from the WCS object within the `~ndcube.NDCube`.

 By default the final two data dimensions are used for the plot